 Project year: 2016

-The company Polirtlak d.o.o. is specialized in manufacture of concrete floor grinding machines.
+The company Polirtlak d.o.o. is specialized in the manufacture of concrete floor grinding machines.
 They approached us with the desire to transform their existing line of grinding and polishing machines Linolit.
-They wanted to redesign of their existing machines and to make differentiation of product on the market of polishing machines.
+They wanted to redesign their existing machines and to make differentiation of product on the market of polishing machines.
 We were faced with the challenge – to create a unified line of three grinding machines, in spite of their various sizes and minor differences in structure and at the same time keeping them in the lower price range.

 We began the design process with a detailed analysis of the machines (their constituent elements, function, user interaction) and extensive market research.
-The main conclusion was, that apart from the unique purple colour, Linolit does not differ greatly from the other manufacturers.
+The main conclusion was, that apart from the unique purple color, Linolit does not differ greatly from the other manufacturers.